MUSC Bulletin | General Information

 · Complete a medical history form.

 · Provide proof of immunization or immunity to rubeola, rubella, mumps, and varicella (must have received two vaccines or have immune titers).
 An adult booster of Tetanus-diphtheria- acellular pertussis is required.
 Meningococcal Vaccination (or signed declination) is required.
+Some colleges require hepatitis B immunization prior to matriculation.
+Students are advised to contact his/her college for college-specific requirements.

 · Provide proof of a two step intradermal tuberculin skin test within three months prior to enrollment.

 All full time MUSC students are required to carry health insurance.
-Students have the option of continuing coverage under their parents or spouse’s policy, purchasing a private policy, or enrolling in the student insurance policy.
+Students have the option of continuing coverage under their parents or spouse’s policy, purchasing a private policy, or enrolling in the student insurance plan.

 MUSC Wellness Center